 - salt and pepper to taste

-- In a large stock pot, cook diced bacon until extra crispy (don’t be afraid to really crisp this up, because you don’t want it to end up soggy in the soup).
-Remove bacon from pot and scatter onto paper towel lined plate.
-Drain all but a couple tablespoons of grease reserved in pan
+- In a large pot, fry chopped bacon, onions and garlic until bacon is extra crispy (don’t be afraid to really crisp this up, because you don’t want it to end up soggy in the soup) and onions are softened.
+Drain grease.

-- Pour beer into pot; scrape up any brown bits stuck to bottom of the pan and let alcohol evaporate for 5 minutes.
+- Pour in beer, scrape up any brown bits stuck to bottom of the pan and let alcohol evaporate for 5 minutes.